ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ## 4. -S

 This option chops lines that go off the page instead of having them wrap around onto the next line.
-This helps make the output more readable by having each line of the ouput coincide with a single line of the file instead of having multiple lines of the output be a single line of the file.
+This helps make the output more readable by having each line of the ouput coincide with a single line of the file instead of having a single line of the file dispalyed through multiple lines.

 ### Example #1